alannaphan/Team-Clueless/README.md

 # Team-Clueless
 This is a group project for our class EECS 1012.
 <br><br>
-Our project is going to be a mini database that users can interact with to view animal images.
-Users will be inputting an image or object of an animal that they would like displayed on the screen.
-The server will send an image to the client and display it on a display area for users to visualize.
-There will be a list of animal images/objects to choose from on the database.
+The project is a mini database that users can interact with to view animal images.
+Users can select from a list of animals to view pictures of the animal that they want.
 The list will be on the side of the webpage for easy accessibility for users.
-There may be more than one image to choose from for each animal after being selected.
-A mutual fascination with animals resulted in this choice for the project.
+The website will display images of the selected animal on a new page.
+Users can read more about the animal that is selected, as well as upvoting their favourite animals to increase its popularity on the website.
+A mutual fascination with animals among our team led to this idea for our project and ultimately our finished website.
 <br><br>
 # Running the Project
 1. Download the zip folder.